vdbergh/vtjson/README.md

 ```python
 make_type(schema, name=None, strict=True, debug=False)
 ```
 The optional `name` argument is used to set the `__name__` attribute of the type.
-If it is not supplied then the package tries to make an educated guess.
+If it is not supplied then vtjson tries to make an educated guess.
 ## Wrappers
 A wrapper takes one or more schemas as arguments and produces a new schema.
 - An object matches the schema `union(schema1, schema2)` if it matches `schema1` or `schema2`.
 Unions of more than two schemas are also valid.